tkf/IPython.jl/README.md

 ## Usage

 Run `using IPython` and then type `.` in empty `julia>` prompt or run `IPython.start_ipython()`.
-Exiting IPython as usual (e.g., `Ctrl-D`) brings you back to the Julia REPL.
+If you are using IPython 7.0 or above, you can switch back to Julia REPl by `backspace` or `ctrl-h` key (like other REPL modes).
+For older versions of IPython, exiting IPython as usual (e.g., `ctrl-d`) brings you back to the Julia REPL.
 Re-entering IPython keeps the previous state.
 Use pre-defined `Main` object to access Julia namespace from IPython.

 **Note:**
 First launch of IPython may be slow.